Westwood in three-way tie for lead, Tiger toils

 BACK SCARE

-Woods, who pronounced himself pain-free on Wednesday after suffering a back scare on Sunday that left his participation in some doubt, struggled on the way to a three-over 74 as the field had to contend with some tough pin positions.
+Woods, who pronounced himself pain-free on Wednesday after suffering a back scare on Sunday that left his participation here in some doubt, struggled on the way to a three-over 74.

 Watched by huge galleries after teeing off from the 10th in a high-profile grouping with former champions Phil Mickelson and Padraig Harrington, Woods looked rusty as he mixed four bogeys with a lone birdie and totalled 30 putts.